Blupo/ColorPane/docs/index.md

 ColorPane is available in the plugin library [here](https://roblox.com/library/6474565567/ColorPane).
 You can also grab a [release](https://github.com/Blupo/ColorPane/releases) from GitHub and install it manually.

 If you know how to use [Rojo](https://rojo.space), you can build the latest code from the [`develop` branch](https://github.com/Blupo/ColorPane/tree/develop) to get the newest features.
 Keep in mind that this is **development code**, and things can break or change quickly.

-The release build of the plugin in the library does not share palettes or preferences with any locally-installed builds.
-All locally-installed builds will have the same palettes and preferences.